flowcommerce/redux-fetch/README.md

 ## Acknowledgments

-This project, while far less complex, was inspired and borrows some of [Relay's](https://facebook.github.io/relay/) concepts.
+This project, while far less complex, was inspired and borrows some concepts from [Relay](https://facebook.github.io/relay/).

 ## Related projects